Skip to main content

 Features:

-Pros & Cons of JIRA
+Pros & Cons of Jira

-• Notifications with links to issues
+• Get notifications with direct links to issues for quick access

 3. Bugzilla